RanAwaySuccessfully/marmalade/README.md

 For running it without building it, run: `go run -v ./`

 For building or running the GTK 4 version, just add `-tags withgtk4` to the commands.
+Do note that in this case, you'll also need to install the `libgtk-4-dev` and `libv4l-dev` packages.

 If you want to debug it, it comes with some Visual Studio Code configuration depending on what you want to debug: